About This Journal

 Result and Discussion

-It may be splitted into two separate "Results" and "Discussion" sections.
+It may be present as single combined section or split into two separate "Results" and "Discussion" sections.
 Provide a concise and precise description of the experimental results, their interpretation as well as the experimental conclusions that can be drawn.
 Discussion should be logical, results oriented in the light of previous literature justifying your findings.

-Conclusion can be provided under a separate heading or a short paragraph highlighting the important salient features of study at the end of paper.
+Conclusion can be provided under a separate heading or a short paragraph highlighting the important salient features of study at the end of discussion section.